Home » India » Delhi » Amrit Udyan

 About Amrit Udyan (Mughal Garden of Rashtrapati Bhavan)

 As I entered Amrit Udyan this season, the first thing I noticed was the crunch of gravel under my shoes.
 The fountains sparkled in the afternoon sun, while flower beds stretched in perfect symmetry.
-For a moment, Delhi’s usual noise felt distant, and the calmness of Rashtrapati Bhavan surrounded me completely.
+For a moment, Delhi’s usual noise felt distant, and the calmness of Rashtrapati Bhavan surrounded me.

 📌 Quick Facts